-Beginning in the fall of 2017, all search committee members, including search chairs will be required to attend this training.
+Beginning in the fall of 2017, all search committee members, including search chairs involved in faculty searches will be required to attend this training.
 This workshop will discuss how to promote diversity and manage implicit bias in faculty searches.
-We will also address the search process, the roles of the Search Chair and the Committee, as well as other issues that can affect the fairness of a search.
+We will also address the search process, the roles of the Search Chair and the Committee, as well as other issues that can affect the fairness of a faculty search.

 Disruptions in the Classroom Workshops

 Members of the University faculty are invited to attend a workshop, “Disruptions in the Classroom."
 Academic faculty can choose from one of three workshop dates:

 - Wednesday, October 18 | 12:00 - 1:30 PM | Joe Crowley Student Union, Great Room

 Academic faculty who teach and interact with students in the classroom, and administrative faculty who interact with students are invited to attend.
 Presenters include Stacy Burton, Vice Provost of Faculty Affairs and Mary Dugan, General Legal Counsel for the University.

 This hour long training brings awareness to the topic of microaggressions and the impact they have on those affected by them while providing participants with strategies and methods that can be used to decrease microaggressions in their daily lives.
 To schedule the workshop with your group, please contact Aubrey Flores at email@example.com.

 The Equal Opportunity & Title IX Office is excited to host the UndocuAlly Training program for student leaders, staff, faculty and administration.
 This training is an opportunity for participants to learn the unique challenges that impact undocumented students in higher education and learn how to support these students.
 For more information, visit their website.